Silhm/thebard-discordbot/README.md

 - `/r quick` to roll a quick success test

-- `!stream` to invite the bot in your current vocal channel, and start streaming from `config.iceCastUrl` in your config/base.json
+- `!sing` to invite the bot in your current vocal channel, and start streaming from `config.iceCastUrl` in your config/base.json

 ## Installation